mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

 (If periodic) Instatiate a Timer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Whenever periodic work must be done, it is recommended to use a :code:`Timer`, as we already learned in :ref:`Use a Timer for peridoc work`.
+Whenever periodic work must be done, it is recommended to use a :code:`Timer`, as we already learned in :ref:`Use a Timer for periodic work`.

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_services/python_package_that_uses_the_services/what_is_the_point_service_client_node.py
    :language: python